17. Packaging: The Synthetic Forge

 - Pluggable Forge Strategies: Support for both a Mundane Path (imperative

-Containerfilewith Jinja-based injections) and a Sovereign Path (Nix-based functional image construction). - The Great Seal: Explicitly Read-Only runner environments (
+Containerfilewith Jinja-based injections) and a Absolute Path (Nix-based functional image construction). - The Great Seal: Explicitly Read-Only runner environments (

 chmod -R a-w) to prevent runtime tampering and enforce the separation between evolution and execution. - Source-Centric Assembly: Preservation of raw Python source files and docstrings to enable the runtime introspection required for self-reflection.